LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

-\paragraph{Trajectory Generation.}

-To simulate a dynamic traffic scenario, we propose a retrieval-augmented generation coupled with a rejective sampling scheme to generate realistic and physically plausible dynamics for each actor and the ego vehicle, turning our 3D scene representation $\mathcal{W}$ to 4D, denoting as $\mathcal{W}_t$ for a given time $t$.

-For the ego vehicle and each actor, jointly denoted as $\mathcal{P} = \{\tau_t\}$, we sampled trajectories from a trajectory bank obtained from Waymo Open dataset \cite{waymoopen} and augment them to the scene.
-This guarantees realistic dynamics as the dataset is obtained from a diverse set of real-world scenarios.
-To ensure the physical feasibility of the sampled trajectories with respect to our generated scene, we reject those that violate rules of physics, such as collision with the static world, collision between actors, or hovering over the non-mesh area, while making sure to position them correctly above the ground.
-Around \textbf{12.3\%} of sampled trajectories are retained.
-This rate is acceptable because resampling is trivial.
+\subsubsection{Trajectory Generation}

-Additionally, for more realistic trajectory generation targeting for simulation use-cases, we extend Waymax \cite{waymax}, a data-driven 2D BEV traffic simulator, to control the behaviors of traffic actors in more systematic manners.
-Given a scenario from the WOMD Dataset \cite{womd}, we use Waymax to replay ego-vehicle's and agent's real-world trajectories, with an additional reactive intelligent driving module \cite{idm} that updates each agent's acceleration to avoid collisions.
-Since the trajectories are specific to the given real-world scenario, they are guaranteed to be physically plausible, but less diverse than our approach above.
+We extend Waymax \cite{waymax}, a data-driven 2D BEV traffic simulator, to control the behaviors of traffic actors in more systematic manners.
+Given a scenario from the WOMD Dataset \cite{womd}, we use Waymax to replay ego-vehicle's and agent's real-world trajectories, with an additional reactive Intelligent Driver Model \cite{idm} that updates each agent's acceleration to avoid collisions.
+For unconditional generation, we sample trajectories from a trajectory bank obtained from Waymo Open dataset \cite{waymoopen}.
+We employ heuristics to ensure physical feasibility (no hovering) and that no collisions occur (through agent-agent or agent-scene collisions).
+Around \textbf{12.3\%} of sampled trajectories are retained, which is acceptable because resampling is trivial.

-Effectively, this approach renders our world generation to be completely asset-free, end-to-end generative, and thereby temporally consistent, allowing for a realistic, generative, and physics-based simulation without the need for artist-curated~\cite{carla} or pre-collected assets~\cite{lidarsim, unisim} as in previous lidar simulation method.
+This approach renders our world generation to be completely asset-free, end-to-end generative, and temporally consistent, allowing for a realistic and physics-based simulation without the need for artist-curated~\cite{carla} or pre-collected assets~\cite{lidarsim, unisim} as in previous LiDAR simulation methods.